-The Primary Aldosteronism Foundation is committed to advancing standards of care for affected patients through proper diagnosis and treatment, actionable research and inclusive collaboration.
+The Primary Aldosteronism Foundation is committed to advancing standards of care for patients with hyperaldosteronism through proper diagnosis and treatment, actionable research, and inclusive collaboration.

-To achieve its mission, the Foundation focuses on areas at the intersection of research, diagnosis, treatment and patient-centered solutions.
+To achieve its mission, the Foundation focuses on areas at the intersection of research, diagnosis, treatment, and patient-centered solution.

-In its advocacy role, the Foundation acts as the voice of patients to:
+In its advocacy role, the Foundation acts as the voice of patients to promote:

 - Research funding proportional to the number of affected patients with the aim to fill the knowledge gap about excess aldosterone and its pathogenesis, and